 Do Your Due Diligence about the Firm

-Also, understand the job you’re applying for.
+Also, understand the job for which you’re applying.
 This way you’ll appear to be educated about the firm.
 They’ll love that.
 And think about the reaction if they discover you don’t know important information about the firm!
 That’s not going to help you nail your job interview!

-Dress For Success
+Interview tip: Dress For Success

 Roleplay the Answers to Questions

 We know many of the questions that interviewers may ask us.
 For example, “What are your strengths & what are your weaknesses?”
 “Why are you leaving your current job?”
 “Were there

 You’ll likely be making your answers a bit shorter & more concise.
-Think of just the essential facts and remove superfluous words & phrases.
+Think of only the essential facts and remove superfluous words & phrases.
 Next, read the answers aloud into a recorder again.
-And finally, record the answers to the questions off-the-cuff again.
+And finally, record the answers to the questions off-the-cuff.

 I do a lot of interview practice with my clients.
 Just yesterday, a client asked if you should just keep talking and leave no pauses.
 I was appalled!
 He said he had a professor who told him just to keep talking and to avoid breaks.
 That’s what inspired me to write this post.
 Read on & you’ll see what I mean about pauses.

 Record yourself.
-When you hear something you don’t like it means that you have a weakness regarding that concept.
+When you hear something you don’t like, you have a weakness regarding that concept.
 Think about it and work on it.
-Even if they don’t ask you this specific question make a point of letting them know why they should hire you.
+Even if they don’t ask you this specific question, make a point of letting them know why they should hire you.

 Don’t just be on time.
 Be early.
 Get to the waiting area & check-in with the receptionist.
 You can use this time to do your deep breathing exercises.
 Also, use the time to do your relaxation exercises.

 Your Speech & Voice can Make or Break You

-Just Replace Your Filler Words with Pauses.
+Replace Your Filler Words with Pauses.

 Use pauses.
 I can’t emphasize this enough.
 Breaks give you a chance to take a breath (which provides your brain with oxygen!)
 And remember this: when you’re speaking too fast & without pauses, the interviewer can’t keep up.
-You’re in the future, your listeners are in the past.
+You’re in the future; your listeners are in the past.
 Taking a breath keeps everyone in the present.

 Make sure the end of your utterances are short in duration and quiet in volume.
 This eliminates “upspeak” and drag.”
 Drag is little known and oft used.
 It’s when a speaker lengthens their last syllable in a phrase or sentence.

 Be concise.
-When you keep your concepts light & clean it helps the interviewer to understand your message.
+When you keep your concepts light & clean, it helps the interviewer to understand your message.
 You need this to nail your job interview!

 I arm my clients with an arsenal of anecdotes.
 But you can do this yourself.
 You just master some stories that get others thinking and talking.
 Did you ever hear someone tell a story & you instantly wanted to tell the story that it made you think of?
 That person is likely a great story-teller.

 Use this technique to get others to relate to you.
-Keep your stories super short but really engaging.
+Keep your stories super short, but really engaging.

-When I was in 11th grade I was so excited to go to the amusement park at the end of the year.
+When I was in 11th grade, I was so excited to go to the amusement park at the end of the year.
 I looked forward to it the entire school year.
 My friends & I were there, having a great time & decided to get our picture taken as we were going down a roller coaster.
 The photographer said, “Don’t put your head down, keep your head up!
-People put their head down when they’re afraid and we won’t be able to see you in the pic.”
+People put their head down when they’re afraid, and we won’t be able to see you in the pic.”

 Here’s an article from Monster with advice on nailing your first C-suite interview.

-When you’re not ultra clear as to what they’ve said, do repeat what you think they said using different words.
+When you’re not ultra-clear about what they’ve said, repeat what you think they said—using other words.
 Using different words.
 This show’s them that you’re thoughtful & not impulsive.